benschw/horde/README.md

 created and phynx migrations in the `/migrations` directory will be run.
 In addition, your application's container will host the `httpdocs` directory from your project root.

+_you must use the mysql credentials: admin / changeme_

 `horde.json`